karlwilcox/website-build/reviews/books/fantasy/_posts/2023-08-14-mythago-wood.md

 ---
 layout: review
 title: "Mythago Wood"
-subtitle: "Robert Holdstock"
+author: "robert-holdstock"
-series: "Mythago Wood Trilogy book 1"
+series: "Mythago Wood Trilogy"
+booknum: "1"
 tags:
-  - "fantasy"
+  - "england"
 ---

 I read this at the prompting of one of the great courses on science fiction and